 I have been to the Harry Potter sections of Universal and you get a similar reaction, but this was like 2X that for the space fans.
 (I like them both to be honest, but the Butter Beer and Universal are much better than the green milk drink in Star Wars Disney.)

 After a few hours of having fun, it was time for some food.
 Hopefully, you saved enough on the resort booking through TZort to be able to eat in the park.
-It is not only a good experience, but it is also much easier than leaving and coming back to the park.
+It is not only a good experience but also much easier than leaving and returning to the park.

 When I was 17, I worked in the Bush Gardens Williamsburg theme park in their kitchens in Italy.
 This means I understand how hard these cooks and staff work to make your visit and meal great.
 I think this makes me enjoy their hard work and effort more than I should.
 But I liked it and loved the setting.

 In this park, I skip the Tower of Terror and the Rock-N-Roll Roller Coaster, but for people who love rides, I hear they are great.
 I did check out Star Tours, and I had to ride in the Millennium Falcon.

 After a full day at Hollywood Studios, it was back to the resort for a Spa visit to recover from all the walking and spoil the heck out of me.